 Personal alarm belonging to Assistanc e (short pressure) Attack (Long pressure) Activate s output

 Zone 0 0

 Zone 1 1

-7 2 2
+7 0 2

 Zone 2 3

 Zone 3 3

-7 4 4
+4

 Zone 4 5

 Zone 5 5

 7 6

 Zone 6 7

 Zone 7 7

+Set-up on PC

-- Lev.: Here, the sensitivity of a seismic detector is adjusted.
-The interval goes from zero, which is not activated, to five or blank, which is the highest sensitivity.
-Default is five. - Wait: When marking the field, the unit will wait for 30 seconds before an alarm is forwarded.
-This makes it possible to disconnect the unit before the alarm is released.When connecting, it similarly takes half a minute before the alarm can be released.
+Lev.: Here, the sen which is not a five. sitivity of a seismic detector is adjusted.
+The interval goes from zero, activated, to five or blank, which is the highest sensitivity.
+Default is

+Wait: When markir forwarded.
+T ng the field, the unit will wait for 30 seconds before an alarm is his makes it possible to disconnect the unit before the alarm is released.

-Analog:
+When connect cting, it similarly takes half a minute before the alarm can be released.

-When you press the button, a new window turns up for set-up:
+Analog: When you press the button, a new window turns up for set-up:

 Type: Select type of sensor

 Action: Select Alarm/Only log

 Ok: Select normal interval

 Alarm text: Text at alarm

 Ok text: Text at normal state

-NB: If you wish to log data, the unit telephone number shall be defined so that the unit can get the time from the GSM network, see Chapter 5.4.
+NB: If you w ish to log data, the unit telephone number or ID number shall be defined

+so that the unit can get the time from the network, see Chapter 5.4.